wildmountainfarms/solarthing/README.md

 found here: https://github.com/retrodaredevil/solarthing-web .
 With each of these combined we are able to see the current battery voltage and other information along with a graph to see past data.
 ### Developer Use
-Currently this project is not set up to be used as an API but maybe in the future it will be.
+You can import the most current release by using www.jitpack.io.
+This project is set up to be able to parse JSON and turn it into a packet. https://github.com/retrodaredevil/solarthing-android is currently using this.

 ### Compiling
 Run the command
 ```